Safety Data Sheets: Why are they important?

 Please read the following question in the voice of Jerry Seinfeld: "What’s the deal with safety data sheets (MSDS/SDS sheets) and why are they important?"
 Answer: Chances are, anywhere within the parameters of healthcare waste management, and sometimes even during the treatment of patients, employees are going to come into contact with a chemical or toxic substance.
 SDSs make sure you are prepared to handle that contact swiftly and safely.

-Every employee that has the potential to come into contact with any dangerous chemical must be familiar with the type/s of potentially dangerous substances in their workplace.
+Every employee that has the potential to come into contact with any dangerous chemical must be familiar with the types of potentially dangerous substances in their workplace.
 They also need to be trained on how to handle, store, or dispose of them.
 That’s where safety data sheets come in.
 Daniels Health is here to act as a resource for any questions you may have around SDS management and how it relates to healthcare waste disposal.

 Safety data sheets contain valuable information about specific chemicals substances and how to safely handle them.
 Some locations will have a number of potentially harmful substances in their supplies, storeroom or dispensaries, while others may only have one.
 It doesn’t matter.
 Safety is key.